ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 **NOTE**: Notice that there are instructions on how to establish a remote connection using the companies webdav server.

 * NOTE: Ashton has access to Ryan's user name and password.
-THis is another example of poor security practices
+This is another example of poor security practices

 ![pic](7.PNG)

 ### Connect to the WebDAV

-* we need to crack Ryan's Hash to access his password:  Hash:d7dad0a5cd7c8376eeb50d69b3ccd352
+* We need to crack Ryan's Hash to access his password:  Hash:d7dad0a5cd7c8376eeb50d69b3ccd352
 * Connect to the server via WebDAV to establish a remote connection

 ### [Webdav](webdav.md)